pandas-dev/pandas/doc/source/io.rst

    dfs2 = pd.read_html(url, attrs={'class': 'sortable'})
    print(np.array_equal(dfs1[0], dfs2[0]))  # Should be True

-Specify values that should be converted to NaN
+Specify values that should be converted to NaN:

 .. code-block:: python